mozilla/sccache/README.md

 ### Building portable binaries

-When building with the `gcs` feature, `sccache` will depend on OpenSSL, which can be an annoyance if you want to distribute portable binaries.
+When building with the `dist-server` feature, `sccache` will depend on OpenSSL, which can be an annoyance if you want to distribute portable binaries.
 It is possible to statically link against OpenSSL using the `openssl/vendored` feature.

 #### Linux